 - If you have an emergency, dial 911

-- The Schofield Barracks Acute Care Clinic (ACC) is open 6:00am – 9:00pm all days of the week.
-It is located at the U.S. Army Health Clinic-Schofield Barracks.
+- The Schofield Barracks Acute Care Clinic (ACC) is open daily from 7:00am – 6:30pm (closed on Thanksgiving and Christmas Day).
+The ACC is located at the U.S. Army Health Clinic-Schofield Barracks, building 684.
 The entrance is on the Waianae Avenue side of the campus.
 Their phone number is 433-8850.

 - 24 hour urgent care is also available at Tripler Army Medical Center (TAMC) emergency room (Map to TAMC).
 It is located in Honolulu on Jarrett White Rd; 20 miles from Schofield Barracks, 30 minute drive.